KaveIO/Eskapade/docs/source/tutorials.rst

 * ``esk300+``: visualization macros for making histograms, plots and reports of datasets.
 * ``esk500+``: macros for doing data quality assessment and cleaning.

-The basic Eskapade macros (esk100+) are briefly described below.
+The Eskapade macros are briefly described below.
 They explain the basic architecture of Eskapade, i.e. how the chains, links, datastore, and process manager interact.